 Install a pop-up blocker to prevent adware and spyware pop-up windows.
 Much spyware installs after you click a deceptive link in a pop-up browser window.
 Install a pop-up blocker, and you won't even be tempted to click those links.
 Fortunately the latest internet browsers such as Firefox, and Chrome and include very effective pop up blockers.

 Don't unwittingly install adware or software.
 If you do click what seems like a innocuous link, and then you see a dialog box don't click the Yes button to install the software.
 Instead takes steps to remove the spyware or adware.
 See below.

 There is software specifically designed for detecting and removing spyware and adware.

 At QBS PC Help we use several free software tools to combat Adware and Spyware on our own computers.
 These include:

-For checking spyware, adware and rootkits Prevx CSI is a new security tool that we are using and it works well!
+For checking spyware, adware and rootkits Webroot is a security tool that works well!

 And for clearing the Windows Registry, temporary files, browser or start menu run histories and cookies we love CCleaner.
 You can download this excellent program from this website right now!

 Read more articles about PC repairs, Web design & SEO